Implicit Bias of the JKO Scheme: Introduction

 Our main result Theorem \ref{thm:main} identifies, for any sufficiently smooth energy $J:P_{ac}(M)\gives \R$ and step size $\eta>0$ a modified energy $J^\eta: P_{ac}(M)\gives \R$ so that Wasserstein gradient flow on $J^\eta$ matches the JKO scheme updates on $J$ to order $\eta^2$, providing a richer understanding of the JKO scheme than Theorem \ref{thrm:JKO_first_order}.
 To state our main result we recall the following

 \begin{definition}[Metric Slope] Let $J: P_{ac}(M) \to \mathbb{R} \cup \infty$ be an energy on $({P}_{ac}(M), W_{g})$.
 The \emph{metric slope} at a point $\rho \in {P}_{ac}(M)$ is the quantity

-\end{definition} The squared-metric slope is a natural quantity in the analysis of Wasserstein gradient flows \cite{AGS2008, Villani2003}, as it quantifies the rate of energy dissipation $\frac{d}{dt} J(\rho_{t}) = - |\partial J(\rho_{t})|^{2}$, an equality commonly known as the \emph{energy dissipation equality} for a purely dissipative gradient flow. \begin{theorem}[The Implicit Bias of the JKO Scheme] Fix an energy $J: P_{2,ac}(M) \to \mathbb{R} \cup \infty$, a step size $\eta$ and denote by $\rho_k^{\mathrm{JKO}, \eta}$ the $k$-th iterate of the JKO scheme on $J$ with step size $\eta.$ Suppose that:
+\end{definition} The squared-metric slope is a natural quantity in the analysis of Wasserstein gradient flows \cite{AGS2008, Villani2003}, as it quantifies the rate of energy dissipation $\frac{d}{dt} J(\rho_{t}) = - |\partial J(\rho_{t})|^{2}$, an equality commonly known as the \emph{energy dissipation equality} for a purely dissipative gradient flow.